johnwarburton/agent_run_with_tags/README.md

 ## Description

 The Task in this module fills a hole in orchestrators native abilities.
-It allows you to run puppet agent with the --tags options on linux nodes running a bash shell.
+It allows you to run puppet agent with the `--tags` options on linux nodes running a bash shell.

-By default it requires just one tag to be passed as an option, it allows up to 2. there are also 2 additional optional parameters param1 and param2 which can be used to pass standard puppet agent flags, such as --noop or --debug
+By default it requires a comma separated list of tags (no spaces).
+There are also 2 additional optional parameters param1 and param2 which can be used to pass standard puppet agent flags, such as `--noop` or `--debug`

 ## Setup

 ### Beginning with agent_run_with_tags